DaoCloud/DaoCloud-docs/docs/en/docs/kangaroo/quickstart/admin-registry.md

     click deploy "https://docs.daocloud.io/kpanda/07UserGuide/Workloads/CreateDeploymentByImage/"
     ```

-    Expected result: Only when deploying applications in namespaces under this workspace, you can use the image selector to select private images under this image space to deploy applications.
+    Expected result: Only when deploying applications in namespaces under this workspace, you can use the image selector to select private images under this registry space to deploy applications.

     ![Select Image](../images/admin03.png)